cknguyen123/CSE_143_Group_18_Project/README.md

 In the file `143_proj_data_extraction.py`, we removed any outlier data and cleaned the output into a new CSV file.
 This demonstrates a practical example of data extraction and preprocessing.

 To run the code:
-- Needs the dataset file
+- Needs the dataset file Tetuan City power consumption.csv
-- python 143_project_extraction.py
+- "python 143_project_extraction.py"

 ## Data Visualization and Analysis